-Pay-Related Social Insurance (PRSI) contributions are collected by Revenue on behalf of the Department of Social Protection (DSP) and used by the Social Insurance Fund to help pay pensions and Social Welfare benefits.
+Pay-Related Social Insurance (PRSI) contributions are collected by Revenue on behalf of the Department of Employment Affairs and Social Protection (DEASP) and used by the Social Insurance Fund to help pay pensions and Social Welfare benefits.
 Most employees and their employers are required to pay PRSI; however, certain exclusions do apply.
 A detailed explanation of the various aspects of PRSI can be found on the government’s website here and in the 2020 contribution guide.

 PRSI contributions are calculated on an employee’s gross income, known as their reckonable earnings.
-The contribution rates for employees and employers are determined by the employee’s PRSI class; the applicable rates for a particular class can also be found on the DSP’s website.
-There are 11 PRSI classes and the applicability of each of these is described on the DSP’s website.
+The contribution rates for employees and employers are determined by the employee’s PRSI class; the different classes and their applicable contribution rates can be found here.

 The PRSI class for an employee can be configured on each employee’s Basic Info screen.
 It is, therefore, important that your employees are correctly set up on the system.

 From the 2016 tax year, a PRSI credit was introduced for class A. This credit reduces an employee’s PRSI liability and is determined by the employee’s gross earnings, decreasing incrementally as the gross earnings increase.
 The calculation and application of this credit are discussed on page 8 of the 2020 contribution guide.

 Employers must report PRSI income and contributions each pay period as part of their electronic submissions to Revenue.
 These submissions must be done for each pay period on or before the date on which employees receive payment.
 More information on the submission process can be found in this article: